It’s the dream of most sellers that when the put their home

 in your home, use staging to tell potential buyers a story of how it can be

-7. Your personal
+used. - Your personal

+décor is up.
 You don’t want potential buyers to be distracted with your

 personal belongings.
 Family portraits and other mementos tell a buyer how well